Ways to Give

 Property including cash, securities, jewelry, artwork and real estate can be given through your will or trust.

 Your bequest can take various forms:

-- Specific Bequest: Shenandoah National Park Trust receives a specific amount of cash, stock or real property.
+- Specific Bequest: the Shenandoah National Park Trust receives a specific amount of cash, stock or real property.

-- Residual Bequest: Shenandoah National Park Trust receives all or a stated percentage of your estate after distributions of specific bequests and payments of debts, taxes and expenses.
+- Residual Bequest: the Shenandoah National Park Trust receives all or a stated percentage of your estate after distributions of specific bequests and payments of debts, taxes and expenses.

-- Contingent Bequest: Shenandoah National Park Trust receives part or all of your estate under certain specified circumstances, such as current beneficiaries of your will predeceasing you.
+- Contingent Bequest: the Shenandoah National Park Trust receives part or all of your estate under certain specified circumstances, such as current beneficiaries of your will predeceasing you.

 Suggested language for your will or trust or for a codicil:

 “I give and bequeath to Shenandoah National Park Trust, Inc., Charlottesville, Virginia, federal tax I.D.
 20-8685310, [sum of / percentage of / residue of my estate].”

 Thank you for supporting Shenandoah National Park Trust.